 First off, don't panic.
 What is done is done.
 Learn from it now and your next plural character can be more accurate.

-It is reccomended to be open and transparent about the fact that your knowlege of plurality has expanded and that the character isn't representative of actual plurals should you be asked about it.
+It is recommended to be open and transparent about the fact that your knowledge of plurality has expanded and that the character isn't representative of actual plurals should you be asked about it.
 We as a society hate acknowledging mistakes, but doing so allows us to grow.

 Things that are common in fiction but not in reality: